 What Is A Timeshare And How Does It Work?

-Everyone has a different idea of where and how to vacation.
+MELISSA BROCKEveryone has a different idea of where and how to vacation.
 Purchasing a timeshare is one way to make sure you vacation your way.
 But what is a timeshare, exactly?
+Knowing how a timeshare works, the different types available, the pros and the cons can help you decide if this vacation ownership model is right for you.

 What Is A Timeshare?